Every June, thousands of vintage vehicles (and the people who love them) converge in St Paul, Minnesota, to go “Back to

-About this time last week nearly 12,000 (11,955) vintage vehicles (1964 and earlier) were headed to the Minnesota State Fairgrounds for the annual Back to the 50s gathering for classic cars and the people who love them.
+About this in 2015 nearly 12,000 (11,955) vintage vehicles (1964 and earlier) headed to the Minnesota State Fairgrounds for the annual Back to the 50s gathering for classic cars and the people who love them.

 Despite the fact that my brother spends most his weekend at this event each year, I’d never gotten any closer to attending than watching participants cruise the streets near my house.
-This year was different.
+But this year was different.
 I headed over early Friday morning with my brother in his running-but-not-really-restored 1947 International pickup truck.

 The event is a bit overwhelming, with many different models, vintages, and levels and types of restoration all jumbled together.
 (Space is allotted on the first come, first serve and don’t leave your space or you’ll lose it basis.
 That means finding a spot close to the action and with lots of shade seems to be a higher priority than finding a spot near other vehicles like your own.)
 There’s no telling what might be sitting together, let alone around the corner.
 The only given was that the key components of all vehicles were manufactured before 1965 and that their owners were eager to have them looking their best.

 The variety on display was a bit of a surprise.
 When I think of a classic car show – and especially with a Back to the 50s theme – I think of bright paint and big tail fins.
 There were plenty of those to be found, both pure restorations and street rods dating from the 40s into the 60s, most with stunning paint jobs.